Skip to content

 The technology has two main applications: RotoDynamic HeaterTM (RDH) and RotoDynamic ReactorTM (RDR) which, once deployed at scale, have the potential to cut global industrial CO2 emissions by up to 2.4 Gt or 30%.
 This accounts for 7% of annual global CO2 emissions.

 Coolbrook technology has the potential to be the most significant single technology to reduce industrial CO2 emissions globally.
-It’s the answer governments, environmental regulators, industries, customers and the planet need now – and for our future.

 RotoDynamic TEchnology in Figures